farsanasakkeer/Inception/README.md

 - **Cache**: It stores copies of popular pages to speed up loading times.

 In short, NGINX helps make websites faster and more reliable.

+Here’s a simple example to illustrate how NGINX works as a reverse proxy:

+## **Example: Using NGINX as a Reverse Proxy**

+Imagine you have a website with two parts:

+1. **A main web server** that handles general requests (e.g., homepage, blog posts).
+2. **An application server** that handles specific tasks (e.g., user login, data processing).

+Without a reverse proxy, users would directly access these servers.
+However, you want to streamline the process and add a layer of security.

+### **How NGINX Works as a Reverse Proxy**

+1. **User Request**: A user wants to log in to your website and types the URL into their browser.

+2. **NGINX as a Gatekeeper**: The request first goes to NGINX, which is set up as a reverse proxy.

+3. **Forwarding Requests**:
+   - If the request is for the main website content (like the homepage), NGINX sends it to the main web server.
+   - If the request is for login or data processing, NGINX forwards it to the application server.

+4. **Response**: Once the servers process the request, they send the response back to NGINX.

+5. **User Receives the Response**: NGINX then sends the final response back to the user’s browser.